ghosert/VimProject/note.md

 Tips: Put multiple next actions into one project here(you may need dedicated folder or markdown).

+### Setup new mini-pc m6

+- [ ] setup Proxmox VE on mini-pc
+- [ ] move my docker and dev env to this Proxmox VE system.
+- [ ] install some other systems onto this PVE

 ### Improve docker dev env

 Any ubuntu tool chains and neovim setup should be added into ~/docker and ~/.config/nvim/ and git push to persist